FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.rst

 HTTP Client Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Because the clients send invalidation requests over HTTP, an `HTTP client`_
+Because the clients send invalidation requests over HTTP, an `HTTPlug client`_
 must be installed.
-You can choose a client that fits for your project or
-an adapter to a client you already use.
-For instance, if you use Guzzle 6 in
+Pick either a standalone client or an adapter to a client
+library that is already included in your project.
+For instance, if you use
-your project, install the appropriate adapter:
+Guzzle 6 in your project, install the appropriate adapter:

 .. code-block:: bash

     $ composer require php-http/guzzle6-adapter

 You also need a `PSR-7 message implementation`_.
 If you use Guzzle 6, Guzzle’s
 implementation is already included.
-If you use another client, install one of
+If you use another client, you need to
-the implementations.
+install one of the message implementations.
 Recommended:

-TODO: i think we need the matching adapter for the factory, if guzzle6-adapter is not installed

 .. code-block:: bash